itsathrowaway1578690/mgs4-ecf-tool/README.md

 Backup files to a separate location.

+Add mgs4_tool.py to the directory you backed up the config files.

 Open CMD and go to the folder you have the backup files then run

 python mgs4_tool.py decrypt FILENAME.ecf FILENAME.ini